heiner/dylaniki/I_Feel_a_Change_Coming_On.md

     You are as whorish *) as ever.            *) or porous?
 I Baby, you can start a fire.                  like "whorish"...
     I must be losing my mind,
-    you’re the object of my desire.
+    you're the object of my desire.

     I feel a change coming on,
     and the fourth part of the day is already gone.

     [instrumental verse]

-    I’m listening to Billy Joe Shaver,
+    I'm listening to Billy Joe Shaver,
-    and I’m reading james Joyce.
+    and I'm reading james Joyce.
     Some people they tell me
     I got the blood of the land in my voice.

     Everybody got all the money,
     everybody got all the beautiful clothes,
     Everybody got all the flowers.
-    I don’t have one single rose.
+    I don't have one single rose.

     I feel a change coming on,
     and the fourth part of the day is already gone.